rng-guy/NFSMWBartender/README.txt

  • how long it takes to lose the cops and enter Cooldown mode,
  • the maximum bounty multiplier for destroying cops quickly,
  • the internal cooldown for regular roadblock spawns,
- • the internal cooldown for ground support requests,
+ • the internal cooldown for Heavy and LeaderStrategy spawns,
  • which vehicles spawn in place of ramming SUVs,
  • which vehicles spawn in place of roadblock SUVs, and
  • which vehicles spawn in place of Cross and his henchmen.

 This feature set fixes two bugs:
  • you can no longer get BUSTED due to line-of-sight issues while the EVADE bar fills, and
- • ground supports (Cross, Rhinos etc.) will no longer stop spawning in longer pursuits.
+ • ground supports (Cross, SUVs, etc.) will no longer stop spawning in longer pursuits.

 You can also assign new (Binary) strings for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
 Compared to Unlimiter, this mod's implementation of